pekwm/pekwm/doc/development.md

-pekwm, starting from 0.2.0 consists of the two programs pekwm and pekwm_wm. pekwm is a small application only responsible for starting pekwm_wm and ensuring it is restarted in case of a crash avoiding the X11 session to end. pekwm_wm, does all the heavy lifting and is the likely location for bugs.
+pekwm, starting from 0.2.0 consists of the two programs pekwm and pekwm_wm. pekwm is a small application only responsible for starting pekwm_wm and ensuring it is restarted in case of a crash avoiding the X11 session to end. pekwm_wm does all the heavy lifting and is the likely location for bugs.

 When debugging, it can be helpful to start pekwm_wm in standalone mode.
 To do so use the **--standalone** option, which must be the first argument to